-50.17 Communication during parental leave - organisational change
+50.19 Communication during parental leave - organisational change

-- (a) Where an Eligible Employee is on parental leave and the Employer proposes a change that will have a significant effect within the meaning of clause 11 Consultation) of this Agreement on the Eligible Employee's pre-parental leave position, the Employer will comply with the requirements of clause 11(Consultation) which include but are not limited to providing: - (i) information in accordance with subclause 11.4; and - (ii) an opportunity for discussions with the Eligible Employee and, where relevant, the Eligible Employee' representative in accordance with subclause 11.6. - (b) The Eligible Employee will take reasonable steps to inform the Employer about any significant matter that arises whilst the Eligible Employee is taking parental leave that will affect the Eligible Employee's decision regarding the duration of parental leave to be taken, whether the Eligible Employee intends to return to work and whether the Eligible Employee intends to return to work on a part-time basis. - (c) The Eligible Employee will also notify the Employer of changes of address or other contact details which might affect the Employer's capacity to comply with subclause 50.17.
+- (a) Where an Eligible Employee is on parental leave and the Employer proposes a change that will have a significant effect within the meaning of clause 11 Consultation) of this Agreement on the Eligible Employee's pre-parental leave position, the Employer will comply with the requirements of clause 11(Consultation) which include but are not limited to providing: - (i) information in accordance with subclause 0; and - (ii) an opportunity for discussions with the Eligible Employee and, where relevant, the Eligible Employee' representative in accordance with subclause 11.6. - (b) The Eligible Employee will take reasonable steps to inform the Employer about any significant matter that arises whilst the Eligible Employee is taking parental leave that will affect the Eligible Employee's decision regarding the duration of parental leave to be taken, whether the Eligible Employee intends to return to work and whether the Eligible Employee intends to request to return to work on a part-time basis. - (c) The Eligible Employee will also notify the Employer of changes of address or other contact details which might affect the Employer's capacity to comply with subclause 50.19.

-50.18 Keeping in touch days
+50.20 Keeping in touch days

 - (a) This clause does not prevent an Eligible Employee from performing work for the Employer on a keeping in touch day while the Eligible Employee is taking Long Parental Leave.
-If the Eligible Employee does so, the performance of that work does not break the continuity of the period of Long Parental Leave. - (b) Any day or part of a day on which the Eligible Employee performs work for the Employer during the period of leave is a keeping in touch day if: - the purpose of performing the work is to enable the Eligible Employee to keep in touch with his or her employment in order to facilitate a return to that employment after the end of the period of leave; and - (ii) both the Eligible Employee and Employer consent to the Eligible Employee performing work for the Employer on that day; and - (iii) the day is not within:
+If the Eligible Employee does so, the performance of that work does not break the continuity of the period of Long Parental Leave. - (b) Any day or part of a day on which the Eligible Employee performs work for the Employer during the period of leave is a keeping in touch day if: - (i) the purpose of performing the work is to enable the Eligible Employee to keep in touch with his or her employment in order to facilitate a return to that employment after the end of the period of leave; and - (ii) both the Eligible Employee and Employer consent to the Eligible Employee performing work for the Employer on that day; and - (iii) the day is not within:

-- (A) if the Eligible Employee suggested or requested that they perform work for the Employer on that day - 14 days after the date of birth, or day of placement, of the Child to which the period of leave relates; or - (B) otherwise 42 days after the date of birth, or day of placement, of the Child; and - (iv) the Eligible Employee has not already performed work for the Employer or another entity on ten days during the period of leave that were keeping in touch days. - (c) The Employer must not exert undue influence or undue pressure on an Eligible Employee to consent to a keeping in touch day. - (d) For the purposes of subclause 50.18(b)(iv)the following will be treated as two separate periods of unpaid parental leave: - (i) a period of Long Parental Leave taken during the Eligible Employee's available parental leave period under subclause 50.3; and - (ii) an extension of the period of Long Parental Leave under subclause 50.11.
+- (A) if the Eligible Employee suggested or requested that they perform work for the Employer on that day - 14 days after the date of birth, or day of placement, of the Child to which the period of leave relates; or - (B) otherwise 42 days after the date of birth, or day of placement, of the Child; and - (iv) the Eligible Employee has not already performed work for the Employer or another entity on ten days during the period of leave that were keeping in touch days, subject to (d) (ii) below. - (c) The Employer must not exert undue influence or undue pressure on an Eligible Employee to consent to a keeping in touch day. - (d) For the purposes of subclause 50.20(b)(iv) the following will be treated as two separate periods of unpaid parental leave: - (i) a period of Long Parental Leave taken during the Eligible Employee's available parental leave period under subclause 50.3; (Long Parental Leave Unpaid) and 50.13 (Variation of periods of unpaid parental leave (up to 12 months)); and - (ii) an extension of the period of Long Parental Leave under subclause 50.13 (Right to request an extension of period of unpaid parental leave beyond 12 months). - (e) Subclause 50.20 (a) does not apply in relation to the Eligible Employee on and after the first day on which the Employee takes flexible unpaid parental leave in relation to the Child.